-Rent expense on short-term lease amounted to ₱16.7 million in 2020 (₱13.6 million in 2019) (see Note 24).
+Rent expense on short-term lease amounted to ₱18.4 million and ₱16.7 million in 2021 and 2020, respectively (see Note 24).

 Determining Appropriate Rate to Discount the Lease Payments.
 Significant judgment was exercised by the Company in determining the discount rate to be used in calculating the present value of ROU assets and lease liabilities.
 The discount rate is represented by the incremental borrowing rate, which is the Bloomberg Valuation (BVAL) rate.